Sithu9x9/Simple-Login-Form/README.md

 # Simple Login Form (HTML, CSS, PHP)

 This is a basic login form built using **HTML**, **CSS**, and **PHP**.
-It demonstrates a simple way to collect user input via a form, validate it.
+It demonstrates a simple way to collect user input via a form, validate it and protect the form using Cloudflare Turnstile.
 This project is intended for learning and educational purposes.

 # Project Structure